turingschool/front-end-curriculum/projects/module-1/slapjack.md

       - A way to reset the deck and players to play a new game when one is won
 3. A `main.js` file that instantiates the Game class and also contains all DOM related JavaScript

+You will also have:

+1. An `assets` folder, which will contain the card images: to be found [here](https://drive.google.com/drive/folders/1gFMgCOrbWGjreKz2LuXwbF-7veqkPX5f?usp=sharing).

-You may create additional properties, methods, Classes, or files, if you have a need for them.
+You _may_ create additional properties, methods, Classes, or files, if you have a need for them, but beware of adding unnecessary complexity.

 ### Data Model